Logarithmic Bloch spaces in the polydisc, endpoint results for Hankel operators and pointwise multipliers: Useful results on the Bloch spaces

 Let us observe the following formula that can be proved as in the one parameter situation. \blem Let $f$ and $g$ be two analytic polynomials in $\mathbb D^n$.
 Then for any $K=(k_1,\cdots,k_n)\in \mathbb N_0^n$, there exists a constant $C=C_{K,n}$ such that the following formula holds \Be \int_{\mathbb D^n}f(z)\overline {g(z)}d\nu(z)=C\int_{\mathbb D^n}f(z)(1-||z||^2)^K\overline {D^Kg(z)}d\nu(z), \Ee

 \elem

-Let us prove the following first equivalent characterization of the Bloch space. \blem Let $f$ be holomorphic in $\mathbb D^n$.
+The following first equivalent characterization of the Bloch space was obtained by K. Zhu in \cite{Zhu1}. \blem Let $f$ be holomorphic in $\mathbb D^n$.
 Then the following assertions are equivalent. \begin{itemize} \item[(i)] $f\in \mathcal {B}(\mathbb D^n)$. \item[(ii)] There exists a function $g\in L^\infty(\mathbb D^n)$ such that